EnsemblGenomes/ensembl-static/metazoa/species/Mercenaria/Mercenaria_mercenaria/Mercenaria_mercenaria_gca021730395v1rs_about.md

-The hard clam, also known as the round clam, hard-shell clam, or the quahog, is an edible marine bivalve mollusk that is native to the eastern shores of North America and Central America from Prince Edward Island to the Yucat�n Peninsula.
+The hard clam, also known as the round clam, hard-shell clam, or the quahog, is an edible marine bivalve mollusk that is native to the eastern shores of North America and Central America from Prince Edward Island to the Yucatan Peninsula.
 It is one of many unrelated edible bivalves that in the United States are frequently referred to simply as clams.
 Older literature sources may use the systematic name Venus mercenaria; this species is in the family Veneridae, the venus clams.